TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 the ability to disrupt the mind flayer hivemind communication network.
 With this power the Githyanki finally broke free, and they have single-handedly ended the mind flayer empire that has subjugated the known universe.
 However, to ensure their victory and to give their race an edge for all the fights to come, mother Gith has made a pact
 , with the archdevil Tiamat, the dragon queen, allowing the Githyanki to ride her red dragons into battle whenever the need arose.
 The details of the pact are not know, but mother Gith was never heard from again.
-In her place Tiamat's envoy proclaimed the first Vlaakith, and their line has been ruling the Githyanki ever since.
+In her place Tiamat's envoy proclaimed themselves the first Vlaakith, and their line has been ruling the Githyanki ever since.
 Matriarchs of the Githyanki people, their words are gospel.
 Fullfiling a Vlaakith's demands is as if one served mother Gith herself.
 Thousands of years have passed, yet the Githyanki could not step beyond their hatred.
 They have organized their society around military proves.
 Only the strongest may and should survive.
 Weakness of any kind is unacceptable and is punishable by death.
 Killing a ghaik, a mindflayer in their tongue, is a rite of passage into adulthood.
 They follow the 10'000 protocols with religious fervor, specifying how a Githyanki should behave and should believe.